philips-software/cogito/Documentation/CogitoIdentityManagement.md

 Bob will store `zk(c)`.
 When Bob wants to prove to the store that he is a student of the university he provides the zero-knowledge credential to the store.
 In order to verify that Bob is indeed a student of the university, the store performs the following steps:

-1. Verify the signature on the `zk(c)` using the public key of University of Twente.
+1. Verify the signature on the `zk(c)` using the public key of the university.
 2. Check that the role (`student` in our case) specified in `zk(c)` matches the required discount role.
 3. Assert that `V(vk, H(c), prf) === true`.